How to Remove Yourself from FamilyTreeNow (2026 Guide)

 Step 2: Search for Your Profile

-Step 3: Locate the Opt-Out Option
+Step 3: Go to the Opt-Out Page

 Step 4: Submit Your Opt-Out Request